VictorHeDev/rustacean/notes.md

 Cargo also has `cargo check` for quickly checking your code to make sure that it can compile without actually producing the executable.
 When your project is finally ready for release, use `cargo build --release` to compile it.
 This will create the executable in `target/release` instead of `target/debug`.

+# Chapter 3
+## Variables and Mutability
+Variables by default are immutable.
+Can use the `mut` keyword.